Start your circular economy journey:

 The possibilities are endless

-There are now plenty of opportunities to re-think office consumables and equipment:
+There are now plenty of opportunities to rethink how you buy office consumables and equipment:

 - You can encourage double-sided printing and recycling of office paper – and check whether you are recovering value from your office waste.
 If quantities of paper/drinks cans/plastic are too small to earn revenue, could you collaborate with neighbouring businesses, consolidating ‘quality’ waste streams and turning a cost into a benefit?

-- In the office kitchen: could you swap plastic cutlery and plastic-coated paper plates for biodegradable items?
+- In the office kitchen: can you encourage people to use crockery and reusable cutlery, and wash up?
+And encourage them to bring their own food instead of getting takeaway food in unrecyclable packaging?
+Alternatively, if you don’t have washing up facilities, could you swap plastic cutlery and plastic-coated paper plates for biodegradable items?
 Vegware claims to be the ‘only completely compostable packaging company operating globally: providing catering disposables [that] are low carbon, made from renewable or recycled materials, and all can be recycled along with food waste’.

 What do you think?
 How have you started ‘circular’ conversations?
 What are your ‘lessons learned’?